stemanfredi/org-stack/README.md

    - You'll be redirected to Authelia for login
    - After authentication, you'll have admin access if you're in the `lldap_admin` group

+4. **Enable user self-registration (optional)**
+   - Access https://register.yourdomain.com/admin (requires Authelia login)
+   - Users can register at https://register.yourdomain.com
+   - Admins approve/reject requests from the admin dashboard
+   - Approved users are automatically created in lldap with random passwords
+   - Users receive email notifications (if SMTP is configured in .env)

 ## Architecture

 ```